LindermanBR/LindermanBR/README.md

 - 👋 Hi, I’m @LindermanBR
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning Take Blip Fullstack Developer #2
-- 💞️ I’m looking to collaborate on Anithing that i can learn something
+- 💞️ I’m looking to collaborate on Anything that i can learn something
 - 📫 How to reach me linderman.moura@outlook.com

 <!---